imtiaz1710/ProjectCRUDTemplate/README.md

-Template Project in .Net 8 with EntityFramework Core and Dapper with other good practices.
-I Used Clean Architecture, CQRS, Mediator pattern here.
+Template Project in .Net 8 with EntityFramework Core and Dapper.
+I Used Clean Architecture, CQRS, Mediator pattern and  other good practices here.